sapmentors/cds-scp-api/docs/AzureMSGraphConfiguration.md

    ![App registration page](./pictures/AzureAppAuthenticationAddWebPlatform.png)

-7. Now we need to config the Web settings.
-We fill-in a dummy address for the Redirect URI and mark [v] the ID tokens under Implicit grant.
+7. Now you need to config the Web settings.
+For the Redirect URI, you fill-in a dummy address, and you mark [v] the ID tokens under Implicit grant.

    ![App registration page](./pictures/AzureAppAuthenticationConfigureWebPlatform.png)

-8. After clicking [Configure], you will be redirected back to the Application Authentication overview page adn the added Web platform and implicit grant setting will be showed.
+8. After clicking [Configure], you will be redirected back to the Application Authentication overview page, and the page shows the added Web platform and implicit grant setting.

    ![App registration page](./pictures/AzureAppAuthenticationOverviewWithWebPlatform.png)